mikeflynn/honeybearhoneypot/README.md

 Usage of honeybearhoneypot:
   -config string
-        Path to optional JSON config file
+        Path to optional JSON config file -export-format string
+        The format to export data to (json, csv, raw) -export-path string
+        The directory to export data to
+  -export-types string
+        The types of data to export (events, options, ctf).
+Comma separated.
   -fs
         Start the gui in full screen mode
   -height int
         The height of the GUI window
   -log-level string
-        Log level (debug, info, warn, error, fatal) (default "info") -no-gui
+        Log level (debug, info, warn, error, fatal) (default "info") -no-fun
+        Disable non-standard commands (celebrate, ctf, matrix) -no-gui
         Run the honey pot without the GUI
   -pin-reset string